princejoogie/archax-technical-test/README.md

 ### Thoughts

-1. Instructions below mentioned that no external libs are required; but ideally, each item in the navigation tree should link to a different URL.
+1. Instructions below mentioned that no external libs are required; but ideally, each item in the navigation tree should link to a different URL which could use a routing library.
 2. The spending filters changes very quickly when dragging and will result in hundreds of re-renders per second.
 To fix this problem, there are 2 values for the spending filter, one local only to the filter component and the other in the global context.
 I created a [`useThrottle`](./src/hooks/useThrottle.ts) hook that only updates the global context value every 200ms.

 ---